-As Evocon is a SaaS-based solution we get many questions about Evocon’s OEE software price.
-For example, what is a license, what is included in the licence price, what is the cost of hardware?
+As Evocon is a SaaS-based solution, we get many questions about Evocon’s OEE software price.
+For example, what is a license, what is included in the license price, what is the cost of hardware?
 This article covers the most frequently asked questions about Evocon’s pricing.

 Answers to Common Questions About Evocon’s Pricing

 For the most up-to-date information on Evocon’s OEE software price and plans, please visit our pricing page.

 There are three factors that make up the standard price of Evocon for your company:

 - Software licenses